 Munsing founded the Northwestern Knitting Company (later the Munsingwear Corporation) and immediately dealt with underwear’s prickly wool problem.
 By mixing silk and wool together he created men and women’s underwear that was not only warm but didn’t irritate the skin.
 This “itchless” underwear was a major breakthrough in both comfort and decorum, but still there was the problem of selling it to a coy world.

-At the time other underwear manufactures advertised their product using photos of their garments lying flat, without so much as a crease that could be mistaken for a forbidden demesne or uncouth tumescence.
+At the time other underwear manufacturers advertised their product using photos of their garments lying flat, without so much as a crease that could be mistaken for a forbidden demesne or uncouth tumescence.
 Occasionally clothed women would be photographed holding up the underwear beside them.
 But in 1897 Munsing broke with tradition and ran an advertisement in the Ladies Home Journal that showed a photograph of a smiling young girl clad only in a union suit.
 It was daring, it was provocative, but the use of living models was decisive.
 As the doyenne of drawers, Susan Marks, wrote in her study of the industry, Munsingwear fought the taboo head on.
-“Don’t Say Underwear” crowed the ads, “Say Munsingwear!”, thus brilliantly playing off the social anxiety that the term underwear still provoked while offering the company’s own name as a euphemistic alternative.
+“Don’t Say Underwear,” crowed the ads.
+“Say Munsingwear!”
+Munsing thus brilliantly played off the social anxiety that the term “underwear” still provoked while offering his company’s own name as a euphemistic alternative.

-Munsing showed families lounging at home in their underwear, or young women in union suits tastefully positioned between vases of flowers.
+Munsingwear advertisements showed families lounging at home in their underwear or young women in union suits tastefully positioned between vases of flowers.
 Men stood only in their union suits contemplating their newspapers or involved in sporting activities to demonstrate their healthful aspects.
 Slogans steered clear of advertising hyperbole— “Sensible, Serviceable, Satisfactory” read one advertisement.
 The idea was to destigmatize underwear.
 It worked.
 By 1900 Munsingwear offered 60 different union suits for women alone.
-By 1917 Munsingwear was making 30,000 undergarments a day, and by 1923 the Munsingwear Corporation went public and became the largest manufacturer in the world with an ever increasing array of undies.
+By 1917 Munsingwear was making 30,000 undergarments a day, and by 1923 the Munsingwear Corporation went public and became the largest manufacturer in the world with an ever-increasing array of undies.